aaroncthompson/discordstuffv2/README.md

 # discordstuffv2
-new version of my bot incorporating Discord's [native Events functionality](https://support.discord.com/hc/en-us/articles/4409494125719-Scheduled-Events)
+New version of my "Events" solution incorporating Discord's [native Events functionality](https://support.discord.com/hc/en-us/articles/4409494125719-Scheduled-Events).

 Github: https://github.com/aaroncthompson/discordstuffv2

+DISCLAIMER: This is a random repository from some guy with code that may or may not do what that guy claims it does.
+It would be extremely foolish to hand out the permissions that bots running this code require.

+## Required permissions
+WIP, but I can tell you it sure as heck doesn't need Administrator.

-## What it does
+## What this code does
 When users create an Event in Discord, a Discord bot running this code will automatically do the following:
 1. Create a role named after the Scheduled Events's unique ID,
 2. Create a private text channel named after the Event's start date and name allowing only users with that role to see or post in that channel,